It’s the fad these days to have big, long and complicated privacy policies buried in legalese.

 What we don’t do:

-- Track your behavior anywhere other than on our site
+- Track your behavior anywhere other than websites we own

 - Utilize cookies that track your behavior across sites other than our own